 1907 American League-On Sept.
 30, the Tigers, 1.5 games ahead of second place Philadelphia, met the Athletics at Columbia Park in Philly for a scheduled doubleheader.
 These two games would complete the season series between the teams.
 The A's jumped out to a 7-1 lead after six innings of game one, to the delight of the overflow crowd of 25,000.
 However, the Tigers came roaring back and narrowed the gap to two runs heading into the ninth.
 Then Sam Crawford reached base leading off the inning, and Ty Cobb belted a home run to send the game into extra innings.
 Each team scored once in the eleventh, and then failed to do so again, as the game ended in a nine to nine tie after 17 innings, as darkness enveloped the field.
 It was not replayed, nor was the second game played, and the Tigers won the pennant by 1.5 games.

-1904 American League-This race was decided on the last day of the season, when the Pilgrims beat the Highlanders three to two in the first game of a doubleheader, thanks to a throwing error by NY secondbaseman Jimmy Williams.
+1904 American League-This race was decided on the last day of the season, when the Boston Americans beat the Highlanders three to two in the first game of a doubleheader, thanks to a throwing error by NY secondbaseman Jimmy Williams.
 With the Highlanders winning the second game, the two teams finished one and a half games apart.
 One more NY win and Boston loss would have given the Highlanders their first pennant.
 Therefore, as much as the above doubleheader, the results of the race hinged on a series played in Boston in mid-September.
-On September 14, the Highlanders and Pilgrims met in a doubleheader.
+On September 14, the Highlanders and Americans met in a doubleheader.
 The second game was called after five innings due to darkness with the score tied one run apiece.
 The teams played the game off the next day as part of another doubleheader, but again the second game ended in a one to one tie, this time going nine innings before night fell.
 On the 16th, the two rivals played their third consecutive doubleheader, and finally played both games to a decision, with Boston winning the replay of the twice tied game.
 Another run by the Highlanders in either of the first two ties would have swung the pennant to them.
 Boston also played a tie versus the Athletics on September 13, the last scheduled meeting of those teams in Philadelphia.
-The game was replayed on September 21 in Boston with the Pilgrims victorious.
+The game was replayed on September 21 in Boston with the Americans victorious.
 New York played two other tie games and lost the replays both times.
 Truly this was a pennant race decided by one or two runs.

 1908 National League-This was a great season for tie games, beyond the "Merkle game."
 There were only six draws, fewest in the National League since 1885, but all six involved at least one of the three contending teams.
 The Cubs played four ties and managed to win the replay of all four.